swapnilyavalkar/tableau-update-datasource-script/README.md

 ---

-# 🗄️ Tableau Server Data Connection Update Script
+# 🗄️ Tableau Server DataSource Update Script

-This Python script automates the process of updating specific data connections in Tableau Server, particularly targeting Oracle connections.
+This Python script automates the process of updating specific data connections in Tableau Server.
 It fetches data from a PostgreSQL database and updates the connection information on Tableau Server accordingly.

 ## 🚀 Features